wumm-project/wumm-project.github.io/TTN.md

 During consultations in October 2019 with the Saxonian office that promotes EU proposals, however, it turned out that the conditions to apply for this program in our consortium structure are not met.
-Instead, we were advised to focus on one of the **Marie Skłodowska-Curie actions** (MSCA) within the Horizon 2020 Work Program.
+Instead, we are advised to focus on one of the **Marie Skłodowska-Curie actions** (MSCA) within the Horizon 2020 Work Program.
 * For MSCA see